ybxiang05/boomtown/README.md

 - run: `npm run start:dev`
 - to test project functionality, please press Cmd key and click on the GraphQL playground link in terminal to open Playground
 - please use the Docs and Schema tabs to the right side of the screen once in Playground to help you navigate the project functions and structure
+- please note this app does not come with a database.
+Please refer to schema in Playground as well as the demo images below to create your own

 ## Reference Images